NTPA Academy 2020-2021 Safety Protocol

 - The Academy will add a new offering of an online only production (title TBD).
 This show will require no in person rehearsals and will be performed online as well.
 This production will be open to non-conservatory students of all types available at the scheduled rehearsal time including kids in online public schools, hybrid schooling models (private and public), and traditional homeschoolers.

 - Auditions and callbacks for all these shows will be completed in accordance with NTPAs Audition Policies currently in place.
-This means the process will be completed in an online format for all shows.

 Return to School Protocols